Best 10 Longest 4K HDMI Cable [2025]

 If you’re looking for a way to extend the reach of your HDMI audio video signal, an HDMI Over Fiber Extender kit is an excellent option.

-Crestron BG-EXH-70C 4K HDMI over fiber extender
+Crestron BG-EXH-70C 4K HDMI over fibre extender

 It transmits an uncompressed 4K@60Hz HDMI signal at zero latency over Cat6/6A/7 network cables.
-It also supports Dolby Digital audio extraction, as well as allowing for more display on the transmitter side.
+It also supports Dolby Digital audio extraction, as well as allowing for an more display on the transmitter side.

-Celerity UFO Fiber Optic
+Celerity UFO 8KH-TXH-RX Universal Fiber Optic (UFO)

-The cable also features a hard-wired USB connection and is plenum-rated and UL-certified as OFNP for medical use.
+The cable also features a hard-wired USB connection, and is plenum-rated and UL-certified as OFNP for medical use.

 Black Box HDMI KVM extender

 It allows you to control a computer or server over a network, up to 330 feet away.
-This device is equipped with PC connection cables, which means you can use your existing keyboard and mouse to control your computer.
+This device equipped with PC connection cables, which means you can use your existing keyboard and mouse to control your computer.

 The Black Box ACU1700A KVM Extender supports high-resolution 4K video at 60Hz, as well as signals from USB and HID devices.